 A motorcycle’s seat height can make a big difference between a good beginner motorcycle and a bad one!

-I can tell you from experience many new riders find that to be a very disconcerting feeling; enough so that over the years I have heard more than a few riders (again, who were on the shorter side and/or had a bike with a seat height on the taller side) who had this experience and it caused them to either quickly have to turn around and sell their motorcycle (almost inevitably at a loss – see our section on “Rider Financial Situation” below for more info on this) and end up selling it or worse or it was the factor that caused them to give up learning to ride motorcycles or led to the “laying the bike down” at a stop sign or light.
+I can tell you from experience many new riders find that to be a very disconcerting feeling; enough so that over the years I have heard more than a few riders who had this experience and it caused them to either quickly have to turn around and sell their motorcycle and end up selling it or worse or it was the factor that caused them to give up learning to ride motorcycles or led to the “laying the bike down” at a stop sign or light.

 This article was designed to focus on one particular factor involved in choosing the best beginner motorcycle.
 For a complete guide covering all the decision points in finding a great beginner motorcycle, visit our Ultimate Guide to the Best Motorcycle for Beginners click on the image below.